RedPitaya/Documentation/appsFeatures/applications/streaming/appXCStreaming.rst

 X-Channel streaming is suitable for applications that require multiple acquisition or generation channels.

-Red Pitaya X-Channel streaming software provides the ability to stream analog and digital signals to client PCs from several Red Pitaya devices simultaneously, with a synchronised clock and trigger among all Red Pitayas in the system.
+Red Pitaya X-Channel streaming software allows streaming analog and digital signals to client PCs from several Red Pitaya devices simultaneously, with a synchronised clock and trigger among all Red Pitayas in the system.

 Streaming can be done in both directions.
 Users can stream acquired analog and digital signals from Red Pitaya devices to a client computer or stream analog and digital signals from the client to Red Pitaya device outputs.
 The X-Channel streaming software also provides the ability to control streaming completely remotely from client PCs.